Resources for schools and students

 Our world-leading research is conducted by people with a wide range of different skills, backgrounds and viewpoints.
 Our workforce includes researchers with backgrounds in maths, computer science, chemistry and physics, as well as in medicine and biology.

-Our careers booklet for secondary school and sixth-form students provides an overview of the careers available in cancer research.
-It gives readers an idea of what it’s like to work at the ICR, and provides information about next steps for a career as a cancer researcher.
+Our careers video and booklet for secondary school and sixth-form students provides an overview of the careers available in cancer research.
+It gives individuals an idea of what it’s like to work at the ICR and provides information about next steps for a career as a cancer researcher.

 Scientists from many different disciplines contribute to the ICR’s world-leading cancer research.
 While their areas of expertise may differ, they all use the scientific method to test hypotheses and broaden their knowledge.